ISAITB/gitb-types/README.md

 # See also

-The `gitb-types` libraries encapsulates the key artefacts and classes foreseen by the GITB specifications.
+The `gitb-types` libraries encapsulate the key artefacts and classes foreseen by the GITB specifications.
 For more information on these you may refer to:
 * The [GITB Test Description Language (TDL)](https://www.itb.ec.europa.eu/docs/tdl/latest/), for authoring conformance test cases.
 * The [GITB test services](https://www.itb.ec.europa.eu/docs/services/latest/), for extension services (e.g. validators).